100% of your donation goes towards Conservation Action.

 Thanks to generous support from our donors, we have successfully reached our fundraising goal for this project.

 Limestone karsts are biodiversity “arks” containing an extremely high number of species found nowhere else in the world.
 In particular, organisms that are not adept at long-distance dispersal such as plants and many invertebrates are forced to adapt to the extreme conditions of either the karst surface or subterranean environments.
-Despite their incredibly rare biodiversity, the karst landscapes of Vietnam and Cambodia are significantly understudied, unprotected and largely unexplored.
+Despite their incredibly rare biodiversity, the karst landscape of Cambodia is significantly understudied, unprotected and largely unexplored.

-Biodiversity experts have identified the unique limestone karst hills in the Kien Luong District in southern Vietnam as home to one of the highest concentrations of threatened endemic species, higher than any other habitat of comparable size on Earth.
+Biodiversity experts have identified the unique limestone karst hills as home to one of the highest concentrations of threatened endemic species, higher than any other habitat of comparable size on Earth.
 In particular, the karst hills in the region are of immense global conservation value for invertebrates, such as endemic snails, scorpions and millipedes.
 The area also hosts numerous threatened plants and the Indochinese Silvered Langur, an Endangered primate.

 Meanwhile, a recent rapid survey of the nearby Kampot Karst Hills in Cambodia found over 100 species of plants in just four days, and has already revealed at least three plant species new to science.
 Two recent studies have identified a new species of sand fly and other cave-dwelling invertebrates.

 Because the region’s karst hills are under severe threat from quarrying and habitat degradation, the establishment of protected areas is absolutely necessary to save these endemic species from otherwise certain extinction.
-It is for these reasons that Rainforest Trust is working with IUCN-Vietnam and IUCN-Cambodia to support the creation and initial management of two protected areas.
-The 1,422-acre Kien Luong Karst Hills Nature Reserve in Vietnam and the 774-acre Kampot Karst Hills Conservation Area in Cambodia will ensure that these irreplaceable biodiverse karst hills can be protected from the imminent threat of mining.
+It is for these reasons that Rainforest Trust is working with IUCN-Cambodia to support the creation and initial management of the protected area.
+The 774-acre Kampot Karst Hills Conservation Area in Cambodia will ensure that these irreplaceable biodiverse karst hills can be protected from the imminent threat of mining.

 Key Species (Based on IUCN Red List)